WOOD COUNTY

 (Wayne)

 This town was first named Freeport, then changed in 1852 to Prairie Depot to avoid postal conflict with the Freeport in Harrison County.
 At that time there was no depot in the town.
 Later, whene the T&OC came to town, the railroad referred to the stop as Kremlin, although the residents still preferred Freeport and Prairie Depot and the train conductors would call out the three names as the train stopped there.
 The town was officially renamed Wayne in 1931 and the other names were discarded.
 There are two stations in the photograph, the one on the left was probably the old passenger station (then a freight station in later years) and the one on the right a newer station.
 One of these buildings supposedly was moved and/or became a residence in the 1960s.
-Can anyone verify that with a recent photo if that is the case?
+In 1886 the station was on the north side of Main Street on the west side of the tracks (GPS: 41.301183,-83.466496).

 1898 WOOD COUNTY RAILROAD MAP